Donotalo/playground-8bjr8a2j/lessons/lesson10.md

 ./run-u-boot.sh
 ```

 The autoboot feature of U-Boot will proceed and start the kernel!
-Well, it crashed and not usable, but at least U-Boot is able to load the kernel.
+Well, the kernel will crash and not usable, but at least U-Boot is able to load and run it.

 # What's Happening?